- How to perform an initial assessment of a business to buy

-6. Close the transaction
+6. Close the Transaction

-The last item in your checklist for purchasing a business is the close.
+The last item on your checklist for purchasing a business is the close.
 You still require certain documents to certify that you’re now a full owner of the business after every other step is complete.

 Get a bill of sale (an official document proving a completed transaction and change of ownership) as well as

 - Non-compete agreement (so the previous owner doesn’t start a new business and compete against yours), etc.